Shreesh-shukl/Certificate-Verification-System/README.md

 ## Contributing

-Feel free to fork this repository and contribute by submitting a pull request.
+Feel free to fork this repository & contribute by submitting a pull request.
 Contributions to enhance the functionality or improve the code are always welcome!

 ## License